Drama National 5

 Drama Skills: Outcome 2

-The Drama: Production Skills Unit has two outcomes which are assessed October to December.
+The Production Skills Unit has two outcomes which are developed October to December.
 This unit involves using an extract of a text to develop skills in two specialised design areas and producing a performance to demonstrate these skills.

 Production Skills: Outcome 1